-“My Little Buttercup, has the sweetest smile”.
-Spend a day at Gibbs Gardens we us, to enjoy the beautiful floral clad country side and discover the difference between buttercups and daffodils.
+“My Little Buttercup, has the sweetest smile”, spend a day at Gibbs Gardens with us, to enjoy the beautiful floral clad country side and discover the difference between buttercups and daffodils.

 Join us as we explore the miles of rolling hills filled with buttercups.
 See one of the most sought after Easter picture venues of North Georgia.
 Learn about different types of buttercups and when to plant for the best spring showing.